kristinemlarson/gnssIR_python/README.md

 # Running the Reflector Height Code (gnssIR_lomb.py)

-* put the gpt_1wa.pickle file in the REFL_CODE/input area.
+put the gpt_1wa.pickle file in the REFL_CODE/input area.
 This file is used for the refraction correction.

+**Inputs**

-* Input: your snr files need to live in REFL_CODE/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.
+Your snr files need to live in REFL_CODE/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.
 The SNR files must use my naming conventions:

   aaaaDDD0.yy.snrnn